Safo-Samson/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
 This repository contains a coursework I did in my first year on Data analysis.
-The original file on which the analysis of data is called RAW_DATA in the repository.
+The original file in which the analysis of data is called RAW_DATA in the repository.